 Anna comes daily and asks Elsa, “Do you want to build a snowman?”

-Elsa is always waiting inside the door, battling with herself over accepting the invite to spend time with the sister she loves so dearly.
+Elsa is always waiting inside the door, battling over accepting the invite to spend time with the sister she loves so dearly.

 This situation is a struggle for both parties, as it doesn’t feel good to be continuously rejected.

 Understandably, you might want to stop extending an invitation that will be met with a “no.”

 How to handle the feeling a rejected invite brings